Pussla/kkk/README.md

 # simple-crud-Laravel
-This is a simple project to teach me the basics of Laravel and the repository master.
+This is a simple project to teach me the basics of Laravel and the repository pattern.

 # Tasks